Battlepillars/Wro/README.md

 These **deviations** are not acceptable in the **Obstacle Challenge**, as they may cause the robot to **drive into a wall** or **hit an obstacle**.
 Therefore, the program implements a **position reset** using the **LiDAR**:

 - When the robot is **stationary**, it **repositions itself** based on the **two outer walls**.
 The LiDAR detects the distance to the walls and thus determines the robot's position.
-This **can not be done while driving**, because the **lidar measurement is delayed by about 100 to 200ms**, so we would already have moved on.
-This type of repositioning has to be manually set up in the programm, after stopping the robot.
-This is done when we need a hight accuracy, for example before scanning the obstacles.
+This **cannot be done while driving**, because the **LiDAR measurement is delayed by about 100–200 ms**, by which time the robot has already moved.
+This type of repositioning is **manually triggered** in the **program** after stopping the robot.
+We do this when we need **high accuracy**, for example before scanning the obstacles.

 - **While driving**, the LiDAR measures the **distance to the wall in front** and **repositions** the robot accordingly.
-For this, we do not use the complete 360° scan from the lidar, but we **trigger the reposition automatically** exactly when the **front distance is measured** by the lidar.
-On this way we reduce the delay of the lidar measurement.
+For this, we do not use the complete 360° scan from the LiDAR; instead, we **trigger repositioning automatically** exactly when the **front distance is measured** by the LiDAR.
+This way, we **reduce the LiDAR measurement delay**.
 This kind of repositioning is automatically triggered when certain conditions are met:
-  - The lidar has **just transmitted the distance to the front**
+    - The LiDAR has **just transmitted the front distance**
-  - The robot has crossed the line to one of the corner squares and has a **good visibility** to the wall in front.
+    - The robot has crossed the line to one of the corner squares and has **good visibility of the wall ahead**.

 ### <ins>**Reposition while driving (pseudocode)**</ins>
 ```
-if (lidar has just scanned front):
+if (LiDAR has just scanned front):
     choose wall direction accordingly and average nearby LiDAR samples
     ensure wall visibility by quadrant gating
     if measurement valid and quadrant changed since last: